Things to Do in Brussels Near Grand Place

 Parc Royal, Place des Palais (10-minute walk)

-Bright Brussels
+Bright Brussels Festival

 In February, the night becomes a stage.
 This festival transforms the center of Brussels into an open-air gallery, with illuminated and interactive installations by Belgian and international artists.
 A fascinating evening stroll.